Innovation + Corporate Venture = value creation

 Corporate Venture Capital (CVC) has been surging since industries need to take into account how innovations are more impactful than ever.
 Corporate Venture Capital deals in 2018 were worth $180Bn (1), an increase of 55% compared to 2017.
 Today, three quarters of the Fortune 100 are active in corporate venturing and 41 of them have a dedicated CVC team (2).

-So, why create a Corporate Venture unit?
+So, why create a Corporate Venture fund?

 The main goal of Corporate Venture is to create strategic value for the parent company and to a larger extent, having a long–term vision in order to become and/or remain a leader in its market.